Dingdong Dantes: Motorcyclist

 Dantes is a passionate motorcyclist.
 In 2015, he enrolled in California Superbike School.
 He trained motorcycle in Clark International Speedway in Pampanga.
-He is a member of motorbike enthusiast, Euro Monkeys Philippines including fellow actors Aga Muhlach, Paulo Avelino, Dominique Roque and Kim Atienza.
+He is a member of motorbike enthusiast called, Euro Monkeys Philippines including fellow actors Aga Muhlach, Paulo Avelino, Dominique Roque and Kim Atienza.
 Euro Monkeys Philippines is an exclusive motorcycle conglomerate that supports and promotes safe motorcycle riding.

-In 2019, Dantes shared his experiences in riding motorcycles with his team in Europe covering four countries: Spain, Italy, Monaco and France in a 2,000 kilometers motorbike ride.
+In 2019, Dantes shared his experiences in riding motorcycles with his team in Europe covering four countries: Spain, Italy, Monaco and France in a 2,000 kilometers motorbike ride on his TV show, Amazing Earth.

-Dantes has several collection of motorbikes namely, Ducati Diavel, BMW R100 Scramble, Ducati Sports Classic 1000s, Ducati Paul Smart.
+Dantes has several collection of motorbikes including Ducati Diavel, BMW R100 Scramble, Ducati Sports Classic 1000s, Ducati Paul Smart.